 “Within 28 days of application, the concrete can be expected to be 20 to 30% stronger,” says Andrea Bright, president of PROTECRETE.
 “Another thing we like to point out is that Densifier is environmentally safe.
 Not just friendly, but actually safe.
 It won’t burn your skin, and it doesn’t harm vegetation either.

-"What this all means to building owners, homeowners and environmentalists is that harmful chemicals aren’t leaching into the environment — such as with the now outlawed silanes and siloxanes.
-Plus Densifier is keeping harmful by products, such as concrete dust, radon, etc., sealed within the concrete."
+“What this means to building owners, homeowners and environmentalists is that harmful chemicals aren’t leaching into the environment — such as with the now outlawed silanes and siloxanes.
+Plus Densifier is keeping harmful by products, such as concrete dust, radon, etc., sealed within the concrete.”

 “We use Densifier primarily to stop the efflorescence in the concrete,” says Bennington.
 “So in situations where our concrete is under water, such as in waterfalls, the calcium in the concrete will work its way to the surface and leave all those little white efflorescence marks.
 By using Densifier, we can eliminate a good 95% of that efflorescence.
 It greatly reduces the call backs we get from people who would otherwise call us and say, ‘The rock is all white, what are you going to do about it?'”